AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 TSP parameters encapsulate the sealer's [certificate credential](#step-1-procure-digital-certificate-credentials) as well as the associated authentication and authorization data.

 * **TSP Name**  (*providerName*)<b>*</b>: Specifies the name of the Trust Service Provider used to generate the certificate.
 Presently, only TSPs supporting the OAuth 2.0 client credential authorization flow are supported.
-Below table provides the provider name mapping for each supported Trust Service Provider.
+The table below provides the provider name mapping for each supported Trust Service Provider.
   ![TSP Name Mapping](../images/provider_name_mapping.png)

 * **TSP Credential Id**  (*credentialId*)<b>*</b>: Specifies the Digital ID stored with the TSP that should be used for sealing.